glasnt/blog/_posts/2015-10-21-on-dmg-and-anti-patterns.md

 ---
 layout: post
 title: On .dmg and anti-patterns
+subtitle: Thoughts on OSX from an Ubuntu user
 ---

 So I've been using a MacBook Pro as my work machine for about a month now, and things aren't going too badly.